learnk8s/learnk8s.io/src/persistent-connections/content.md

 The first three Services have a virtual IP address that is used by kube-proxy to create iptables rules.

-But the basic block of all the Services is the Headless Service.
+But the fundament of all the Services is the Headless Service.

 The headless Service doesn't have an IP address assigned and is only a mechanism to collect a list of Pod IP addresses and ports (also called endpoints).